 \subsection{Overview}

 As illustrated in Figure~\ref{fig:arch} (a), we take a typical four-stage hierarchical vision architecture as an example, where each stage consists of a patch embedding layer followed by a few network building blocks.
-Within each stage, we set up a large shared expert center containing a collection of trainable parameter matrices, while AdaRoute is integrated into every building block.
-For a Swin-like transformer network~\cite{liu2021swin}, an AdaRoute module is attached after every token mixer as well as every channel mixer, as shown in Figure~\ref{fig:arch} (b).
-In a ConvNeXt-style network~\cite{liu2022convnet}, since each block encapsulates the token mixer and channel mixer into a single residual module, an AdaRoute module is attached after every complete ConvNeXt block, as shown in Figure~\ref{fig:arch} (c).
-During a forward pass, each AdaRoute module selectively combines parameter matrices from the shared expert center in the corresponding stage via a dynamic parameter routing mechanism, analogous to the simple expert selection strategy in MoE.
+Within each stage, we set up a large shared expert center containing a collection of trainable parameter matrices, while ParaX is integrated into every building block.
+For a Swin-like transformer network~\cite{liu2021swin}, a ParaX module is attached after every token mixer as well as every channel mixer, as shown in Figure~\ref{fig:arch} (b).
+In a ConvNeXt-style network~\cite{liu2022convnet}, since each block encapsulates the token mixer and channel mixer into a single residual module, a ParaX module is attached after every complete ConvNeXt block, as shown in Figure~\ref{fig:arch} (c).
+During a forward pass, each ParaX module selectively combines parameter matrices from the shared expert center in the corresponding stage via a dynamic parameter routing mechanism, analogous to the simple expert selection strategy in MoE.
 This process generates dynamic weight matrices, enabling input-dependent low-rank transformation of input features.